Sikhote-Alin meteorite: Orbit

 Because the meteor fell during the daytime, it was observed by many eyewitnesses.
 Evaluation of this observational data allowed V. G. Fesenkov, then chairman of the meteorite committee of the USSR Academy of Science, to estimate the meteoroid's orbit before it encountered the Earth.
 This orbit was ellipse-shaped, with its point of greatest distance from the sun situated within the asteroid belt, similar to many other small bodies crossing the orbit of the Earth.
 Such an orbit was probably created by collisions within the asteroid belt.

 Mass

-Sikhote-Alin is a massive fall, with the pre-atmospheric mass of the meteoroid estimated at approximately 90 t.
-A more recent estimate by Tsvetkov (and others) puts the mass at around 100 t.
+Sikhote-Alin was a massive fall, with the pre-atmospheric mass of the meteoroid estimated at approximately 90 t.
+A more recent estimate by Tsvetkov (and others) put the mass at around 100 t.

 Krinov estimated the post-atmospheric mass of the meteoroid to be some 23000 kg.

 Strewn field and craters

 The strewn field for this meteorite covered an elliptical area of about 1.3 km2.
 Some of the fragments made impact craters, the largest of which was about 26 m across and 6 m deep.
 Fragments of the meteorite were also driven into the surrounding trees, embedding themselves.